 - Stock Shout Out: The Ratman's dungeons are, according to the narration, based on Dante Aleghiri's Divine Comedy.
 It's lip service, though, since none of the puzzle areas resemble Dante's Hell beyond an abundance of spikes and the dead.

-- Super Drowning Skills: Randall can't swim.
-So if you put him in more than 5ft of water*, glug glug glug...
+- Super Drowning Skills: Randall can't swim, or even hold his breath.
+So if you put him in more than 5ft of water, even if he's got something right there to hang onto, glug glug glug...

 - Surreal Horror: The flashbacks and nightmares become more vivid and, well, nightmarish as the game goes on.

 - Suspicious Video Game Generosity: Pistol ammo pickups always top you off to the maximum of 13 (19 with a full cylinder).
 There are also infinite-use pistol ammo refills, usually near a lock you'll need to shoot out or right before you're about to get up to your neck in zombies.